Home

 so you need to be very sure the brand you use is acceptable.

-(canned) contains only tuna and water.
+(pouch) seems to contain only tuna and water.

 Amazon sells Crown Prince tuna in water